-One viewpoint of this thesis is that the notion of pseudo-analytic structure (analytic expansion of the complex field) is a generalization of the notion of definable in a field, which will make the Zilber's trichotomy conjecture true (i.e. 'psuedoanalytic' replaces 'field-like structure' in stating the trichotomy).
-There are two papers by Wilkie [55] and Zilber [56] in the Proceedings of Paris, 2000; Zilber's expounds the thesis and Wilkie's makes serious steps towards proving one example has such a representation.
+Zilber originally conjectured that every strongly minimal set was 'trivial', 'vector space like' or 'field like'.
+The notion of pseudo-analytic structure (analytic expansion of the complex field) is a generalization of the notion of definable in a field, which will make the Zilber's trichotomy conjecture true (i.e. 'pseudoanalytic' replaces 'field-like structure' in stating the trichotomy).
+There are two papers by Wilkie [57] and Zilber [58] in the Proceedings of Paris, 2000; Zilber's expounds the thesis and Wilkie's made serious steps towards towards establishing one example has such a representation.
+This example was completed by Koiran and we discuss the result in Theorem ??.

-The justification for this conjecture is primarily philosophical: 'natural = canonical'.
+The justification for this conjecture is an article of faith: 'natural = canonical'.
 Again, canonical is read as categorical in some reasonable syntax.
-Complex exponentiation is natural; ergo it must be canonical (see Subsection 5.
-The Hrushovski constructions yield categorical objects, thus they must be representable in a natural object.
+Complex exponentiation is natural; ergo it must be canonical (see Subsection 5 and so categorical.
+Conversely, the Hrushovski constructions yield categorical objects, thus they must be representable in a natural object.

-The full conjecture is false as stated.
+The thesis is false as stated.
 It is certainly impossible to realize strongly minimal sets as structures whose definable relations are analytic subsets of the complex numbers.
 (Analytic functions cannot be finite-to-one.)
-Zilber has some notions on weakening 'analytic'.
-Some is reported in [38].
+Zilber has some notions about how to weaken analytic; some of these are reported in [40].
 Roughly, the idea is that the strongly minimal structure can be found as a restriction of an analytic structure to a collection of infinitesimal neighborhoods.

-There is progress on modeling ω -stable examples.
+There is progress on modeling $\omega$ -stable examples.
 In particular, there is one fully worked out exemplar of this conjecture; obtained by adding a generic unary function to the complex numbers.
-Consider the language $L : +, \cdot, 0, 1, H(x)$.
-Koiran [32], building on Wilkie [55] defines the limit theory of generic polynomials as the model completion of the class K_0 arising from
+Consider the language $L:+,\cdot,0,1,H(x)$ .
+Koiran [33], building on Wilkie [57] defines the limit theory of generic polynomials as the model completion of the class $K_0$ arising from where df denotes transcendence degree.
+He proves:

-$$\delta(x_1,\ldots,x_n) = d_f(x_1,\ldots,x_n,H(x_1),\ldots,H(x_n)) - |(x_1,\ldots,x_n)|.$$
+$$\delta(x_1, \dots x_n) = d_f(x_1, \dots x_n, H(x_1), \dots H(x_n)) - |(x_1, \dots x_n)|,$$